Bilal303-ai/Speech-transcription-app/README.md

 You can access the live demo of the app on [GitHub Pages](https://bilal303-ai.github.io/Speech-transcription-app/).

 ## License
 This project is licensed under the MIT License.
-See the LICENSE file for more details.
+See the [LICENCE](https://github.com/Bilal303-ai/Speech-transcription-app/blob/main/LICENSE) file for more details.